anandbagmar/AppiumJavaSample/README.md

 ### Prerequisites:
 * Start appium server manually (and update the url/port if not using the default)
 * Have devices connected / emulators started.
 Accordingly, update the (.*Test.java) test file with the relevant information about the devices
+* The device should have the Calculator app

 ### Tests
 This project includes the following tests implemented for Android devices: